Isidro Ayora

 Isidro Ramon Antonio Ayora Cueva (31 August 1879 – 22 March 1978) was an Ecuadorian political figure.
 He served as the 22nd President of Ecuador from 1926 to 1931.
 Isidro Ayora, a town in Guayas, and Puerto Ayora, are named after him.
 Some people name coins ayora because they were introduced by him.

+Upon his death in 1978 at age 98, Ayora was the longest-living Ecuadorian president.
+His record was surpassed by Guillermo Rodríguez in 2023 when Rodríguez turned 100.